aessa7/CSE6242OAN_Final_Project_Team86/gei_visualization_details.md

 ### Feature Breakdown Table

-This **transparency mechanism** addresses a fundamental limitation of composite indices-scores are inherently abstract without visibility into constituent factors.
+This feature breakdown table addresses a fundamental limitation of composite indices: without visibility into the underlying components, aggregate scores remain abstract and difficult to interpret.
 Below the map canvas, an expandable data table presents the top 10 contributing features for each of three GEI domains: Health, Socioeconomic, and Environment.
 Each feature row displays three values: a human-readable label describing the metric, the raw measured value for the census tract, and the percentile rank indicating how the tract compares to all U.S. tracts.

 The table enables users to understand why a particular tract received its score, identifying specific metrics driving the overall assessment.
 For instance, a tract with a high GEI score might reveal elevated asthma rates, low insurance coverage, and proximity to industrial facilities as primary contributors.